 This can be a large undertaking for your organization and shouldn’t be treated as simply a paper-out process.
 So a well-defined decision-making process should be considered.

 Think about what format you’d like to use to disseminate your documents.
 It can be paper-based or digital, according to how modern your organization is.
 Rolling out new documentation means deciding where to invest internally.
-So sit down with your team and map out what process would work best for you.
+So sit down with your team and map out the SOP scope before everything else.

 Step #2: Determine the right audience